The-OpenROAD-Project/OpenROAD/README.md

 ```

 #### Abstract Lef Support
-OpenROAD also contains an abstract lef writer that can take your current design
+OpenROAD contains an abstract lef writer that can take your current design
 and emit an abstract lef representing the external pins of your design and metal
 obstructions.